aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Gets or sets the output file format type Support Tiff/XPS NOTE: This member is now obsolete.
+the output file format type Support Tiff/XPS NOTE: This member is now obsolete.
 Instead, For Tiff/Svg, use [getImageType()](../../com.aspose.cells/imageorprintoptions\#getImageType--); For Xps, use [Workbook.save(String,SaveOptions)](../../com.aspose.cells/workbook\#save-String-SaveOptions-) with [XpsSaveOptions](../../com.aspose.cells/xpssaveoptions).
 This property will be removed 12 months later since August 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int